 I recently had a meeting about ongoing public relations efforts for a Cincinnati client of ours with my colleague, best dating sites for single parents.
 A large portion of our meeting involved discussing the best approach for timing media pitches near the large calendars she had drawn on the whiteboard that depicted the remaining months of 2013.
 Below are four questions we considered before selecting dates to notify media of various news and announcements.

 • It would be best to avoid trying to pitch this time of year.
 Journalists will be focused on covering the election.

-2. Is it near a popular holiday or vacation time?
+2. Is it near a female bodybuilder dating app or vacation time?

 • Again, it’s best to pitch when your journalist is actually checking his inbox.